 Within the operative experience requirements there is specific gastrointestinal endoscopy requirement for General Surgery which are as stipulated by the Conjoint Committee for Endoscopy Training.
 Currently that is 200 supervised unassisted upper gastrointestinal endoscopies and 100 supervised unassisted total colonoscopies in intact colons, with 25 supervised polypectomies.
-SET1 General Surgery Trainees will be registered with the conjoint committee in endoscopy training.
-Although they may not get exposure in endoscopy during SET1, any experience shall be accredited for the conjoint committee.

-Unsatisfactory performance as a primary operator should be identified by the supervisor of surgical training, appropriate enquiry undertaken, and a report forwarded to the regional subcommittee of the board for further discussion.
+Unsatisfactory performance as a primary operator should be identified by the supervisor of surgical training, appropriate enquiry undertaken, and a report forwarded to the regional board of the board for further discussion.